noNScop/CV_From_Scratch/README.md

 While this project doesn't support **CUDA** and isn't designed for high-performance usage, it includes a basic **terminal-based demonstration app**.
 This app allows you to:
 - Train a CNN.
 - Run inference on the trained model.
+- Save and load model parameters to a file.

 To use the app, compile the project and run the **`CV_From_Scratch`** executable.